Employment offer letter email template [free download]

 There is also a chance that your candidate will decline your job offer, or request more time to consider it.
 Let’s look at the most common reasons why candidates decline job offers, and consider any methods to boost your business’ appeal to secure candidates.

-They have accepted another job offer
+They’ve accepted another job offer

-In today’s competitive jobs market, it’s likely that job seekers will be pursuing more than one role at a time.
+It’s likely that job seekers will be pursuing more than one role at a time.
 Before you even get a chance to make your offer, they may have been made another one by a different company.

 Their current employer has countered your offer